texfaq/texfaq.github.io/FAQ-inst-wlcf.md

 ---
-title: Installing files ''where (La)TeX can find them''
+title: Installing files "where (La)TeX can find them"
 category: installing
 permalink: /FAQ-inst-wlcf
 date: 2014-06-10
 ---

-In the past, package documentation used always to tell you to put your files ''where LaTeX can find them''; this was always unhelpful&nbsp;&mdash;
+In the past, package documentation used always to tell you to put your files "where LaTeX can find them"; this was always unhelpful&nbsp;&mdash;
 if you knew where that _was_, you didn't need telling, but if you _didn't_ know, you were completely stuck.

 It was from this issue that the whole idea of the TDS sprang;
-''where to put'' questions now come down to
+"where to put" questions now come down to
-''where's the TDS tree?''.
+"where's the TDS tree?".

 We therefore answer the question by considering: